w3c/wot-thing-description/planning/work-items/other-documents-sync/arch.md

 - [x] 6.
 In addition to navigation affordances (i.e., Web links), Things MAY offer three other types of Interaction Affordances defined by this specification: Properties, Actions, and Events. ([arch-affordances](https://www.w3.org/TR/wot-architecture11/#arch-affordances))
   - D
+  - The sentence should be flipped since people first think of property, action, event and then add links

 #### 6.5.1 Properties